always-newbie161/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 I'm a second year student in MnC at IIT Hyderabad.
 I have a keen interest in Data science, Artificial Intelligence.
-I am also currently working as an Intern at Fusion technologies as a Core Python devoloper.
+I am also currently working as an Intern at Fusion technologies as a Core Python developer.